Skip to main content

 The best way to introduce yourself is to invite us to see your work.
 Please submit information about your show 4-6 weeks before the event takes place – we’re not a large team and we receive a lot of invites!

-As part of your invite, please let us know:
+Use the form (link below) to invite us, and as part of your invite, please let us know:

 • Why you want us to cover this production.